awslabs/aws-encryption-sdk-specification/framework/raw-aes-keyring.md

 The length, in bits, of the authentication tag returned by the AES-GCM encryption.

-This value MUST be 128.
+This value MUST match the authentication tag length of the keyring's configured [wrapping algorithm](#wrapping-algorithm]).

 #### IV Length

 The length, in bytes, of the initialization vector (IV) input into the AES-GCM encryption.

-This value MUST be 12.
+This value MUST match the IV length of the keyring's configured [wrapping algorithm](#wrapping-algorithm]).

 #### IV